 Although bugs are usually found in bed, this does not mean that you will not find them anywhere else.
 When surveying for using flashlights, inspect other home furniture.
 Any furniture items such as couches and chairs that are furnished should be inspected closely with a flashlight.
 Look closely at the corners of the cushion and around the seam or any zipper area.
 Be sure to check the back of the chair too!
 By making an inspection with a fine-toothed comb, you will be able to detect any bugs hiding in the vicinity.

 Find A Place Near The Sleeping Area

-If you find bed bugs where you sleep, you need to learn how to find bed bugs during the day.
-Bed bugs are often found near or near the bed, but they can also be found in other areas of the home, especially near sleeping areas.
-Be sure to check your mattress, box springs and pillows for signs of infection.
-Bed bugs do not fly away, but they can move quickly on floors, walls and ceilings.
-These can be found in cracks and crevices and in baseboard or wall molds.
+If you find bugs where you sleep, you need to learn how to find them during the day.
+They are often found near or near the bed, but they can also be found in other areas of the home, especially near sleeping areas.
+Be sure to check your mattress, box springs, and pillows for signs of infection.
+These bugs do not fly away, but they can move quickly on floors, walls, and ceilings.
+These can be found in cracks and crevices and in the baseboard or wall molds.

 Bugs Are Slowly Forming In The Population

 If the infestation is relatively small, you may be able to see the entire population during the day.
 It will be visible as they move around (not much).
 Too bad that most people who are actually infected do not properly inform pest control companies, friends and family about their own situation.

 You could waste thousands of dollars trying to get treatment for nothing.
 Bugs are difficult to detect in the early stages of infection because they are not easily noticed during the day.
 It is only when the bed bug population is slowly forming.
 It small swarms of bed emerge at night before returning to their hiding places, creating a visible pattern that could cause danger.
 These symptoms include small red spots, dark spots, or mattress or sheet spots and bugs, which go away very quickly.